tensorflow/tfjs/tfjs-tflite/README.md

 model inference.
 To achieve the best performance, use a browser that supports "WebAssembly SIMD" and "WebAssembly threads".
 In Chrome, these can be enabled in `chrome://flags/`.
 As of March 2021, XNNPACK can only be enabled for non-quantized TFLite models.
-Support for quantized models is in the works.
+Quantized models can still be used, but not accelerated.
+Support for quantized model acceleration is in the works.

 Setting the number of threads when calling `loadTFLiteModel` can also help with the performance.
 In most cases, the threads count should be the same as the